Son of Man by Max Bachmann

 /

-This bust of Christ, Son of Man, was made by Max Bachmann (German/American 1862 - 1921) for the Chicago World’s Fair of 1892, where it showed along works by Daniel Chester French (i.e. sculptor of the Lincoln Memorial) and Augustus Saint-Guadens.
+This is a bust of Christ, Son of Man, was made by Max Bachmann (German/American 1862 - 1921) for the Chicago World’s Fair of 1892, where it showed along works by Daniel Chester French (i.e. sculptor of the Lincoln Memorial) and Augustus Saint-Guadens.
 Born in and trained in Germany, Bachmann moved to New York in the 1880s, where he distinguished himself as a portrait sculptor.
 He worked with the Pulitzer family to create the lobby in their New York Headquarters.
 During his lifetime, Bachmann was famous for two version of President Abraham Lincoln — one with and another without his beard — that are still reproduced in monuments today.
 Later, he served as an instructor at the Boston Museum School of Fine Arts, where he made this work, Son of Man.
 The plaster of the statue was missing for more than 100 years, and only recently rediscovered.
 This posthumous casting was made from that plaster.

 Commentary by Rabii Mark Robinson on the “Son of Man”